-- 2.12 Working with colleagues in Public Health and with data provided by West Yorkshire Police, there is indicative evidence to suggest that offences with links to alcohol are an issue in both Dewsbury Town Centre and Huddersfield Town Centre, this evidence can be seen at appendix I. - 2.13 The evidence presented at appendix I, is based on previous five years data.
-The police data is an accumulated total for each offence over those five years. - 2.14 It can be seen even with the pandemic, alcohol related crime is causing issues.
-In addition, in the case of Huddersfield Town Centre, in particular LSOA E0101107 (majority of town centre out to Leeds Road) the levels of offending are significantly above the Kirklees Average. - 2.15 Having considered the police data, it is senior officers view there is sufficient evidence for the authority to consider publishing a cumulative impact assessment for both Huddersfield and Dewsbury town centres.
+- 2.13 Working with colleagues in Public Health and with data provided by West Yorkshire Police, there is indicative evidence to suggest that offences with links to alcohol are an issue in both Dewsbury Town Centre and Huddersfield Town Centre, this evidence can be seen at appendix I. - 2.14 The evidence presented at appendix I, is based on the previous five years data.
+The police data is an accumulated total for each offence over those five years. - 2.15 It can be seen even with the pandemic, alcohol related crime is causing issues.
+In addition, in the case of Huddersfield Town Centre, in particular LSOA E0101107 (majority of town centre out to Leeds Road) the level of offending is significantly above the Kirklees Average. - 2.16 Having considered the police data, it is senior officers view there is sufficient evidence for the authority to consider publishing a cumulative impact assessment for both Huddersfield and Dewsbury town centres.